bradhawkins85/StackDocs/README.md

 This is a work in progress and currently has limited functionality.

-The initial script will create a Shelf based on the company name, and Books for various document categories, a template Chapter for an entry of each book type, and required pages in the chapters.
+The initial script (Build BookStack Template.ps1) will create a Shelf based on the company name, and Books for various document categories, a template Chapter for an entry of each book type, and required pages in the chapters.

 The script will then add the Books to the Company Shelf.